divisiblebyzero-uk/WhiskeyTrader/README.md

 A Whiskey Trading / record-keeping application.

 This repo contains the web client.
-See also a divisiblebyzero-uk/WhiskeyTrader-Server repo which contains a PHP server-side implementation.
+See also https://github.com/divisiblebyzero-uk/WhiskeyTrader-Server repo which contains a PHP server-side implementation.

 ## Development server